satsummit/landscape/app/content/delivery.md

 New open satellite systems - Several new satellite systems are coming online, offering open information for development use.
 E.g.:

-- ESA’s Copernicus system will deploy six Sentinel satellites between 2014 and 2021 to monitor land, ocean, emergency response, atmosphere, security and climate change.
+- The European Union's Copernicus system will deploy six Sentinel satellites between 2014 and 2021 to monitor land, ocean, emergency response, atmosphere, security and climate change.

 - NASA’s satellite launches last year with data to come online with information on climate change.
 Data from the Global Precipitation Measurement Core Observatory, Orbiting Carbon Observatory-2, and Soil Moisture Active Passive are now coming online.